sympletech/just-build-it/README.md

 @babel/preset-env

-Javascript is minified using gulp-uglify

-And SourceMaps are built using gulp-sourcemaps
+SourceMaps are built using gulp-sourcemaps

 SCSS is compiled using gulp-sass